Basic

 Examples

-Sending a GET request to https://domain.comwith query data
+Sending a GET request to https://domain.com with query data

 $ curl https://domain.com?key=value